droveda/oauth2-openidconnect-course/NOTES.md

 ### Hybrid Encryption
 Both symmetric and asymmetric encryption are used.
 The random secret key can be encrypted using the RSA public key of the destination.
-And this RSA encrypted key can be sent along with the AES encryoted data as a single package to the destination.
+And this RSA encrypted key can be sent along with the AES encrypted data as a single package to the destination.

 ![Hybrid Encryption](/images/hybrid.png)